-To adjust monitor output delay:
+To adjust monitor output delay from the control surface:

 - 1 Press and hold the Delay switch.

 - 2 Do one of the following:

 - Turn the Select encoder in the Snapshots & Options section to adjust the delay in fine mode.

+- or -

-• Press and turn the encoder to adjust the delay in coarse mode.
+- Press and turn the encoder to adjust the delay in coarse mode.